cssat/dcyf-cssat-replica/README.md

 3. If your new materialized view requires access to a new relation in the production sprout database, edit the schema import in [sprout_fdw_config.sql](schema/sprout/sprout_fdw_config.sql).

-NOTE: If you can write the new materialized within the existing schema, skip this step and proceed to step 4.
+NOTE: If you can write the new materialized view within the existing schema, skip this step and proceed to step 4.

-4. Define the new materialized view (or edit an existing view) in the [curated schema](schema/curated).
+4. Define the new materialized view (or update an existing view) in the [curated schema](schema/curated).

 5. Grant `dcyf-replica-user` access to the materialized view by updating [`dcyf_grants.sql`](scripts/dcyf_grants.sql).